-Prior to or at the time of application for drawing permits, the applicant must obtain the appropriate license and big game tag.
-License and tag numbers must appear on the drawing permit application or the application will become void.
-If the applicant is unsuccessful in a drawing permit the tag fee will be refunded after the drawing.
+Prior to application for drawing permits, the applicant must obtain or have applied by mail for, the appropriate license.
+If you have a license, the license number must appear on the drawing permit application or the application will become void.
 License fees will not be refunded.
-This requirement does not apply to members of the military applying to hunt on military land.
+This requirement does not apply to members of the military applying to hunt on military land or residents under the age of 16.